-Given the strong employment growth over the past 3 years the unemployment rate of 20-24 year olds can be regarded as exceptionally high3.
+Given the strong employment growth over the past 3 years the unemployment rate of 20-24 year olds can be regarded as exceptionally high.

-3 This does not include students who are not in employment or looking for work.
+&lt;sup>3 This does not include students who are not in employment or looking for work.
 This group is picked up as part of the inactivity population.